ISTESRMNCR/CODE-CAMP-2020/content/finalist/Z3Nspyder/index.md

 type: "finalist"
 title: "Z3Nspyder"
 name: "Z3Nspyder"
-description: "Hey !
-We are Team Z3Nspyder.
-We are here to win. and we also love open source."
+description: "We are a team experienced in building software and applications"
-Team-Quote: "Privacy is a basic requirement"
+Team-Quote: "Privacy delivered on a spoon"
 Application_Type: "Android App"
 ---